SonjaKaufmann/optinomic-documentation/V2/Developers/directives.md

 ____

 As you see in the above chart.
-You can easily add multiple `<z-score data="'XXX'"></z-score>` in a row.
+You can easily add multiple ```HTML<z-score data="'XXX'"></z-score>``` in a row.
 In this situation it is recommended that you show the numbers from the ruler only on the last chart.
 You can control this by the toggle `show_numbers.
 Also you have one special marker.
 The marker is shown if `marker_1_score` is not null or undifined.
 The color and the text is defined by `marker_1_color` and `marker_1_text`.